 On a quiet day in early November in the rain with very little going on, Times Square is insanely busy.
-At busy periods such as around the Holidays, 4th of July, and Summer, the place is simply unimaginably busy.
+During busy periods such as around the Holidays, 4th of July, and Summer, the place is simply unimaginably busy.
 We have queued 30+ Minutes just to use a Crossing!
 There are times when walking forwards is simply impossible and you are met with a seemingly endless wall of people.

 When it is bad it really is terrible.
-While Times Square gets more Daily visitors than Disneyworld, the latter is the equivalent to well over 66 Square City Blocks, Times Square is less than one!
+While Times Square gets more Daily visitors than Disneyworld, the latter is the equivalent of well over 66 Square City Blocks, Times Square is less than one!
 That is an incredible amount of people in a small space!

 They really are hard to avoid, and once in the square basically impossible.
-The best way to avoid them is to avoid the square, just a single block on either side and the crowds evaporate, so if you are heading north or south just slip a block across and proceed unimpeded then cut back when you at the appropriate street.
+The best way to avoid them is to avoid the square, just a single block on either side and the crowds evaporate, so if you are heading north or south just slip a block across and proceed unimpeded then cut back when you are at the appropriate street.

 But this is no help once you are in the actual Square, here the key is to go with the flow, trying to move against a wall of people will be time-consuming, awkward, and verging on impossible.
 There will always be a natural flow and the best bet is to ride it.
 Should you find yourself against the flow, switch sides.

 There are many Food carts and stands in the Square, and on the whole, they are all fine.
 However, they are all hugely overpriced.
-The licenses for these stands are unbelievably expensive (over $100,000 for prime spots) and they need to turn over a lot of product to cover that.
-By relying on people’s laziness they can bump the price a few dollars to and people will still pay.
+The licenses for these stands are unbelievably expensive (over $100,000 for prime spots) and they need to turn over a lot of products to cover that.
+By relying on people’s laziness they can bump the price a few dollars and people will still pay.